RobloxScripts-dev/pack/README.md

 Whether you are building a new experience, creating prototypes, or maintaining backups of your projects, Roblox Game Cloner helps make the development process faster and more efficient.

 Linux only for now

+Usage:

+git clone https://github.com/RobloxScripts-dev/pack gameclone && (cd gameclone && python gameclone.py)

+This will install the dependencys required to run and then use gameclone.py -h for help